samanthanguyenn/me/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hi, I’m Sam.
-I’m currently a second year at UC Berkeley pursuing a BA in Computer Science.
+I’m currently a third year at UC Berkeley pursuing a BA in Computer Science and Cognitive Science.
 </p>

 <p>I come from a long line of sassy Vietnamese chefs; I am neither sassy nor a good cook.
 Once, I tried to make pasta and forgot to add water - the noodles burned.
 Nonetheless, these far from tasty noodles work in tandem with my life and have become the seeds of my world.
 These burnt noodles are the disparaging foundation I habitually build upon, originating from my aspiring chef de cuisine days when nine year old me fathomed that there's always room to grow. </p>